SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 We hope you've enjoyed this mini workshop and have managed to pick up a few ideas on what you can do back at base.
 Happy scripting!

+> In case you need it, there's a complete copy of the [dircontacts](scripts/dircontacts) script that we built here, in this repo's [scripts/](scripts/) directory.